HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/security/authentication.md

 ### Name resolution

-The Domino REST API probes for the existence of various claims in the JWT token to determine the user name.
+The Domino REST API probes for the existence of various claims in the JWT token to determine the username.
 The claims are probed in the following sequence.
 On the first available claim, the probing stops.

 1. keep.user.attr.dominoDn
 2. CN